ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Branch types must occur in a specific order relative to one another to avoid creating leaf nodes with invalid or incompatible settings.
 In the example above, it would be invalid to branch for derived endpoints (the DNS results for www.example.com) before branching between interface paths, since there are situations when the results will be different across networks due to private names or different supported IP versions.
 Implementations must be careful to branch in an order that results in usable leaf nodes whenever there are multiple branch types that could be used from a single node.

-The order of operations for branching, where lower numbers are acted upon first, should be:
+The order of operations for branching should be:

 1. Alternate Paths
 2. Protocol Options
 3. Derived Endpoints

+where a lower number indicates higher precedence and therefore higher placement in the tree.
 Branching between paths is the first in the list because results across multiple interfaces are likely not related to one another: endpoint resolution may return different results, especially when using locally resolved host and service names, and which protocols are supported and preferred may differ across interfaces.
 Thus, if multiple paths are attempted, the overall connection can be seen as a race between the available paths or interfaces.

 Protocol options are next checked in order.
 Whether or not a set of protocol, or protocol-specific options, can successfully connect is generally not dependent on which specific IP address is used.
 Furthermore, the protocol stacks being attempted may influence or altogether change the endpoints being used.
 Adding a proxy to a connection's branch will change the endpoint to the proxy's IP address or hostname.
 Choosing an alternate protocol may also modify the ports that should be selected.